In this video, we are going to look at how to multiply binomials with special cases.

 would be easily solvable by plugging in 4 for where we see b.
 This will give us a final answer of

-Let’s go over multiplying binomials with special cases.
+Let’s go over how to multiply binomials with special cases.

 This is multiplying a binomial by itself.